 This is the default setting for assignments, and will not open the submission fields on the student portal.

 2. Text only

 This opens a text box in the student portal.
 Students can submit online text with formatting options.
 The result will appear in the assessment tab of the assignment.
 Note that this will not be represented on the grade grid view.

 3. Attachments only

-Selecting this submission option allows student to upload a file in their portal. this again is stored on the assessment page of the student.
+Selecting this submission option allows students to upload a file to their portal. this again is stored on the assessment tab.